Intelligent-CAT-Lab/BugFarm/README.md

 In this project, we interpret code-language models to produce bug-inducing transformations to inject a bug without the model noticing it.

 ## Dependencies
+All experiments require Python 3.7 (some experiments may need a higher version, i.e., when using OpenAI API) and a Linux/Mac OS.
 Please execute the following to install dependencies and download the projects:

 `sudo bash setup.sh`